-A form of appointment of a proxy is valid if it is in accordance with the Corporations Act or in any form (including electronic) which the Directors may prescribe or accept.
+A form of appointment of a proxy is valid if it is in any form (including electronic) which the Directors may prescribe or accept.

 7.4 Lodgement of proxies

 An instrument appointing a proxy is not valid unless it and the power of attorney or other authority (if any) under which the instrument is signed is received at the registered office of the company or, if notice of a meeting provides for electronic lodgement of proxies, at the electronic mail address specified in the notice, at any time before the meeting commences.